blackgeorge-boom/Frama-C/README.txt

-This project contains my personal exercises of verifying C programs using Frama-C.
+This project is for my personal Frama-C training.